 Archive Your Network

 Store a dated VCF snapshot of your LinkedIn network as a backup.
-If your LinkedIn account is ever restricted or you leave the platform, you retain a copy of your connection data.
+If your LinkedIn account is ever restricted or you leave the platform, you keep a copy of your connection data.

 Migrate to a CRM